Khan/frontend-infra-workshops/src/react-render-perf/lesson-03/README.md

 used once in your application, you can simplify things even further by using a singleton instance of it.

+While singletons are often frowned upon, their use in this scenario offers several benefits over React Context:

+- By default Context will often result in unnecessary re-renders while using a singleton will not.
+- Context is only available in React so if other code needs access to that data we need to figure out some way to pipe that data to that code whereas with a singleton, that code can just import it.
+- Testing components that use React Context require wrapper the component in an appropriate provider which isn't that bad on its own but often times you'll need to update the value in the Context.
+Updates are easier with a singleton.
+The only thing we need is a way to reset the singleton before each test.

 ## Example

 Using our example from [Lesson 2](../lesson-02/README.md) we can replace the context